 I've just got back from Suffolk where we've been partying in the fields and woods with our family and friends at the very lovely Latitude Festival.
 There was a bit of everything and something for everyone and the site was ...

+SO CLEAN.
 In fact the cleanest and greenest festival site I have ever been to.

 We were encouraged to sort our litter and helpful stewards made sure that we put our plastics, paper, cans and food in the correct bins.